April 1, 2025

 3. Search bar: At the top of the Drive view, you can search for projects, customize your App settings, and manage your subscriptions and teams.

-Once you’ve clicked on a project, it’ll open in the Editor—your audio-visual hub.
-You can edit every aspect of your project here.
+Once you've clicked on a project, it'll open in the Editor—your audio-visual hub for this Descript tutorial for beginners.
+This is where the AI-powered magic happens, letting you edit every aspect of your project by simply editing text.

 Overview of the panels in Descript

-Here are six things you can do in the Editor:
+Here are six things you can do in the Editor as part of this Descript tutorial for beginners:

 1. If you make changes to your transcript, they automatically get applied to your audio and video as well.
 For example, if you cut out a section from the transcript, it's removed from the entire composition (unless you choose otherwise).
 This way you don't spend hours cleaning up transcripts only to repeat the same processes with audio and video files.
 You can also add AI-generated audio and comments in the Script Editor and access project actions and search features from the Action bar.